-Prior to December 31, 2014, oursenior credit facilities consisted of a \$125.0 million term loan facility and an \$80.0 million revolving credit facility with a group of banks.
-On December 31, 2014, inconjunction with the acquisition of Henderson, we amended and restated our senior credit facilities to, among other things, (i) increase the term loan facility by \$65.0 million and (ii) increase the borrowing ability under the revolving credit agreement by \$20.0 million.
-We made these changes to among other things, fund a portion of the Henderson acquisition.
-Following these changes, as of December 31, 2014, our senior credit facilities consisted of a \$190.0 million term loan facility (the "Term Loan Credit Agreement") and a \$100.0 million revolving credit facility with a group of banks, of which \$10.0 million will be available in the form of letters of credit and \$5.0 million will be available for the issuance of short-term swingline loans.
+Prior to the amendments, our senior credit facilities consisted of a \$190.0 million term loan facility and a \$100.0 million revolving credit facility with a group of banks, of which \$10.0 million was available in the form of letters of credit and \$5.0 million was available for the issuance of short-term swing line loans.
+After the amendments, our senior credit facility consists of a \$315.5 million term loan facility and the original \$100.0 million revolving credit facility, of which \$10.0 million is available in the form of letters of credit and \$5.0 million is available for the issuance of short-term swingline loans.